 - Clothes, shoes, or jewelry may begin to feel tight even though there is no weight change

-- Heaviness in limb
+- Heaviness in one or more limbs

 - Changes in skin such as a feeling of tightness, hardening, or reddening of the skin